yunimoo/elichika/docs/README.md

     - [x] Works by returing fixed data.
     - [ ] The server allow for separate account, but implementation of social systems are not planned.
 - [ ] Title List
-    - [x] Works by returning fixed data, user have all titles by default.
+    - [x] Stored and fetch from database.
-    - [ ] Might store in database later on.
+    - [ ] There's no proper handling of adding a title yet.
 - [x] Datalink
     - [x] The datalink system is used as account creation / account transfer, things should work properly.
     - [x] Password is stored in plaintext in DB because cba.